chadley-therat/lancefoust/_posts/PorkRagu.md

 ---
 title: 'Chadley Therat, a House Husband's Slow-Cooked Pork Ragu with Fresh Pasta'
 excerpt: 'Hello everyone!
-Today, we are going to tackle a recipe that is close to my heart: Slow-Cooked Pork Ragu with Fresh Pasta.
-As a former yakuza turned domestic god, I know a thing or two about taking time and care to make something truly special.
-And trust me, this dish is worth every minute.'
+Today, we are going to tackle a recipe that is close to my heart: Slow-Cooked Pork Ragu with Fresh Pasta.'
 coverImage: '/assets/blog/hello-world/cover.jpg'
 date: '2020-03-16T05:35:07.322Z'
 author: